This Billionaire’s Secret Could

 Our final active holdings included 10 out of 12 winners and a 22% total return after about 1-year’s time.

-It’s humming like never before, thanks to my continuous improvements, and an investment environment that’s rich in first-level thinking.
+Our portfolio is humming like never before, thanks to my continuous improvements, and an investment environment that’s rich in first-level thinking.

 In fact, with so many opportunities popping up on my radar, the biggest challenge has not been in finding safe dividends to beat or even double the S&P average.
 The hardest part is choosing favorites among all of the second-level stocks that will handily triple the S&P average yield.